 About the Medical Assistant Program

-Medical assisting jobs is projected to climb by 29 percent through 2026 according to data from the Occupational Information Network (O*NET).
+Medical assisting jobs is projected to climb by 19 percent through 2029 according to data from the Bureau of Labor Statistics (BLS).

 Medical assistants are key components in the functioning of medical offices and facilities across Ohio and the country.
 Working under doctors and nurses, they perform a wide variety of tasks that make healthcare possible.
 Medical assistants are often tasked with doing things like taking vitals, maintaining patient records, scheduling appointments and helping physicians perform patient examinations.
 Medical assistants are the ultimate utility staff in the healthcare industry.